LinkedInLearning/essential-jenkins-2468076/Ch05/05_05-solution-create-artifacts-and-reports/README.md

-# 05_04 Challenge Create artifacts and reports
+# 05_05 Solution Create artifacts and reports
 You’re on a development team working on a new Java application.

 You've been assigned to develop a Jenkins pipeline that tests the application code and creates a report that the team can review.
 Specifically, the test stage creates  test report using the JUnit format.